-Kids dig hotel stays for the chance to sprint down long hallways and jump around like monkeys on the bed without getting scolded.
-Parents love vacay for the squad-bonding opportunity, replacing the same ole for a new scene and stocking up on tiny shampoo bottles.
+Kids dig hotel stays for the chance to sprint down long hallways and jump like monkeys on the bed without getting scolded.
+Parents love vacay for the squad-bonding opportunity, replacing the same ole for a new scene and having someone else make the bed for a change.
 Read on for great memory-making destinations that have everything from water slides to cooking classes to kite shows.

 THE AMERICAN CLUB – Kohler, Wisconsin

 Buckle the kids in for a drive 145 miles north of Chicago to the city best known as home to the Kohler company, recognized for its high-quality faucets and bathroom products.
 But you don’t need to come for potty talk, folks.
 Sit back and enjoy all this town has to offer.

 Add a little culture to your itinerary and visit the John Michael Kohler Arts Center located just five minutes away in Sheboygan.
 Its free The ARTery drop-in, art-making studio is a very cool collaborative space where visitors young and old contribute their vision of art to an ever-evolving community masterpiece.
 They have regular make-and-take workshops for ages 5 and over that have kids experimenting with everything from mug glazing to silk dying.
 Bonus: You won’t even mind if Junior needs to go potty several times while you’re exploring this art museum because every washroom is a work of commissioned art.

 444 Highland Dr.